BAFTA Award for Outstanding Debut by a British Writer, Director or Producer

-The BAFTA Award for Outstanding Debut by a British Writer, Director or Producer is presented annually at the British Academy Film Awards in London.
-The British Academy of Film and Television Arts (BAFTA), is a British organisation that hosts annual awards shows for film, television, children's film and television, and interactive media.
+The BAFTA Award for Outstanding Debut by a British Writer, Director or Producer is a film award presented annually at the British Academy Film Awards in London.
+The British Academy of Film and Television Arts (BAFTA) is a British organisation that hosts annual awards shows for film, television, and video games (and formerly also for children's film and television).
 The Outstanding Debut award recognises the work of writers, directors and producers whose first films have been released in cinemas during the award's qualification window.
 It is presented in honour of screenwriter and producer Carl Foreman.